Knowing the right questions to ask your cancer care team can help you better understand your diagnosis and your treatment options.

 For a list of key questions to ask your cancer care team, click here.
 It may be helpful to review these in advance of any appointments and to print and bring them with you so you can be sure to have them asked and answered.
 Here are some useful tips and tools to help make sure that you are getting the most of your appointments and to ensure you are setting yourself up for success in your own self advocacy:

-Take notes.
-Take notes (or have a family member or friend take them) carefully enough so that they’ll make sense to you when you get home.
+Take notes (or have a family member or friend take them) so you can refer back to them at a later time.
 Ask the doctor to repeat something if you weren’t able to get it all down on paper.

 After the appointment

 - Start a file where you can keep copies of all test results, medication, nutrition and therapy tips, and any other information that relates to your type of cancer, treatment or healthcare team.

 - Keep a running list of any questions that occur to you as you move forward, or side effects or problems that develop so you can discuss them with your healthcare team.

 - Talk with your family about what is happening so they have a better understanding of your disease and how it can affect you physically, emotionally, and mentally.